Chapter 1. "Another Life".

 “Don’t say so.
-When you receive your education and have your favourite profession, you will win all hearts with your talent.
-I have no doubts!”
+When you receive your education and have your favorite profession, you will win all hearts with your talent.
+I have no doubts.”

 “Aunt, you believe in me so infinitely that I won’t be able to step back!” the girl uttered with a sense of gratitude.

 “You will be able to create a furore in the world of fashion!
 I feel it.”

 Veronica didn’t want to detain her aunt any longer, because Veronica knew that the woman had come for a snack and a short rest.
 Soon she would have to go to her second job, which gave her definite significant earnings, as seamstresses were needed everywhere.

 Being upset because of the circumstances, Henrietta only said, “Veronica, I want to warn you.
 Be very careful in a foreign country.
 Your naivety can be taken advantage of, especially by men.
 So, I give you this.
 Just in case.”